Fitbod Pricing 2026: Monthly Cost, Free Trial, and Cheaper Alternative

 | Progression workflow | Built-in progressive overload suggestions plus history and fatigue trends for next-step clarity. | Fitbod positions premium around personalized workout recommendations, exercise tracking, and progress insights. | Clear progression guidance improves consistency across training blocks. | Push/Pull feature pages + Fitbod help center article |

-| Apple Watch workflow | Apple Watch support plus Live Activity options are available. | Fitbod’s current App Store listing shows Apple Watch compatibility, but its help article says iPhone connection is required to start and finish, final logging is done on iPhone, and there is no cellular operation. | Watch behavior directly affects in-gym friction. | Push/Pull Apple Watch pages + Fitbod App Store + Apple Watch help article |
+| Apple Watch workflow | Apple Watch support plus Live Activity options are available. | Fitbod’s current App Store listing shows Apple Watch compatibility, but its help article says workouts start and save from iPhone while the watch handles set logging, rest timers, and heart rate during the active workout. | Watch behavior directly affects in-gym friction. | Push/Pull Apple Watch pages + Fitbod App Store + Apple Watch help article |

 | Price clarity | Monthly and yearly plans. | Monthly and yearly plans, plus App Store legacy pricing entries and occasional promotion-only lifetime offers in support docs. | Cleaner pricing makes switch decisions easier before renewal. | Fitbod help center subscriptions section |